Skip to content

 • Owner of account_b may wait until they receive many notes and process them all in a single transaction.

 • A note script may include a clause which allows the source account to consume the note after some time.
 Thus, if account_b does not consume the note after the specified time, the funds can be returned.
-This mechanism could be used to make sure funds sent to non-existent accounts are not lost.
+This mechanism can be used to make sure funds sent to non-existent accounts are not lost (see the P2IDR note script).

 • Neither sender nor the recipient need to know who the other side is.
 From the sender’s perspective they just need to create note1 (and for this they need to know the assets to be transferred and the root of the note’s script).
 They don’t need any information on who will eventually consume the note.
 From the recipient’s perspective, they just need to consume note1.
 They don’t need to know who created it.